mysqljs/mysql/Readme.md

   `'ER_ACCESS_DENIED_ERROR'`), a Node.js error (e.g. `'ECONNREFUSED'`) or an
   internal error (e.g. `'PROTOCOL_CONNECTION_LOST'`).
 * `err.fatal`: Boolean, indicating if this error is terminal to the connection object.
-If the error is not from a MySQL protocol operation, this properly will not be defined.
+If the error is not from a MySQL protocol operation, this property will not be defined.
 * `err.sql`: String, contains the full SQL of the failed query.
 This can be useful when using a higher level interface like an ORM that is generating